romaricdrigon/MetaYaml/README.md

 ## Test

-The project is fully tested using [atoum](https://github.com/mageekguy/atoum).
+The project is fully tested using [atoum](https://github.com/atoum/atoum).
-To launch tests, just run in a shell `./bin/test --test-all`
+To launch tests, just run in a shell `./bin/test -d test`

 ## Extending